-Manufacturers and vehicle converters who are going to be working with BEV vehicles should develop a plan for charging these vehicles.
+Manufacturers and Converter who are going to be working with BEV vehicles should develop a plan for recharging these vehicles.

 Charging stations can be particularly important during vehicle acceptance if vehicles with insufficient charge levels arrive to go through the completion process.